uxchar/arrow-project/README.md

 Use media query to switch from a one-column mobile layout to a two column layout

-Newsletter form that takes in two fields of information and validates input (for example, it checks to ensure email is the [a@b.com](mailto:a@b.com) format
+Newsletter form that takes in two fields of information and validates input